srepetsk/gw-style/_pages/new-stories.md

 The author is Michele M. F.

-The license element says: "This file is licensed under the Creative Commons Attribution-Share Alike 2.0 Generic license." or CC BY-SA
+The license element says: "This file is licensed under the Creative Commons Attribution-Share Alike 2.0 Generic license."
+(CC BY-SA)

 There is no obvious name for this pic.

 So, the correct attribution is (Photo: Michele M. F./Wikimedia/CC BY-SA)

+&nbsp;

+See the Creative Commons wiki for more on <a href="https://wiki.creativecommons.org/wiki/Best_practices_for_attribution#This_is_an_ideal_attribution" target="_blank">best practices</a>.

 &nbsp;
 <h5>Google Images</h5>